htmfilho/htmfilho.github.io/_posts/2021/2021-04-11-configurable-go-app.md

     $ export LIFTBOX_ROOTPATH=/home/username/liftbox/pictures

 Viper checks for the environment variable every time a `viper.Get()` request is made.
 So, it doesn't require restarting the application.
 You can check [the changes I made in Liftbox to support configurations](https://github.com/htmfilho/blog-examples/commit/2273c89f3ffad3924ccad4b3dc022f29de33db15).

+Configuration support is an essential feature of any application.
+It must be one of the first things to learn when starting to code and one of the first things to do in a new project.
+Thanks to the community, we have a great configuration support in Go.